seeubh5798/Food-order-clone-React/README.md

 NO - USE SHIMMER UI , INSTEAD OF LOADING

 # studied aabout how value attribute in input works , always use onChange with input to get the changed value

+onchange has event where event.target.value has  types text